-Funny Irish Jokes that'll keep your Irish eyes smiling like a pot of gold at the end o' the rainbow.
-(With or without an assist from Guinness.)
+Funny Irish Jokes that'll keep you smiling like you just found a pot of gold at the end o' the rainbow.
+With or without a couple of wee pints.
 Cheers!

 O’Malley’s wolfhound died and O’Malley was despondent.
 He decided to ask the local priest for a favor.